trzsz/trzsz.github.io/ssh.md

   - The `--dragfile` argument may disable the Warp features, please refer to the previous section to configure `EnableDragFile` to enable the drag and drop to upload feature.

-  - After dragging files and directories into the Warp terminal, the upload may not be triggered immediately.
+- In the Warp terminal, after dragging files and directories into the Warp terminal, the upload may not be triggered immediately.
 You need to press the `Enter` key once to make it upload.

 - If you are using Windows7 or an older version of Windows10, and getting an error `enable virtual terminal failed`.